Pacific Rim Meets Miyazaki: Dive Back Into Childhood in Attack of The Friday Monsters! A Tokyo Tale for 3DS

 As my friend put it, this is in many ways the kind of game that would have legions of assholes on the internet arguing that it's "not a real game" if it had been made by a genderqueer indie developer in Montreal.
 Instead it's published by Level-5, well-known for their incredibly popular Professor Layton franchise, so the worst slight this game seems to be facing is a mystifying degree of media apathy.
 Last night, when I was deciding whether or not to buy it it was incredibly difficult to find any critical coverage.
 Press releases were all over the place of course, but reviews and first looks were few and far between.
 And honestly, that is a real shame.

 Is it worth buying?
 If you know what you're in for then yes, absolutely.
-Even though I'm definitely not a fan of this style of adventure game, this game won me over on sheer wit and charm.
-This game will stick with me for a long time, even if it barely filled my evening.
-Even now, I just want to steep in it.
+Even though I'm definitely not a fan of this style of adventure game, it won me over on sheer wit and charm.
+Even if it barely filled my evening, I'm certain that the experience of playing it will be with me for some time.
+I just want to steep in it.
 It's a sweet and entertaining story with beautiful environments, and even the music and sound design on par with what you would expect from the enchanting animated movie experience this game might have been if it had sprung from Miyazaki's head instead.
 If you play this one, dim the lights and play it with headphones and 3D enabled.
 You won't regret it.

 All that being said, if you're looking for a slightly less sedate experience you're probably better off exploring the other games that Level-5 released alongside it (or even games previously released under the Guild umbrella) all of which currently in the Nintendo 3DS e-Shop.